LightJason/lightjason.github.io/content/tutorial/basic-logicalprogramming.md

 ### <a name="atomliterals">Atom & Literals</a>

 The plainest structure of a logical programming language are _atoms_ and based on this structure the _literals_.
 In the Prolog definition and so in AgentSpeak(L) all literals / atoms are beginning with a lower-case letter.
-In our definition the atom can be also contains shalsh ```/``` and ```-```.
+In our definition the atom can contains also slash ```/``` and minus ```-```.
 For example:

 > We would like to define that the sun is shining
 > <pre><code class="lightjason">sun( shining() )</pre></code>